France braces for Le Pen-Macron showdown

 Macron and Le Pen threw themselves into a final flurry of campaigning Friday, firing off attacks in interviews before last-minute walkabouts and rallies.

-Macron for his part said Le Pen was trying to mask an authoritarian "extreme right" platform that stigmatises Muslims with a plan to outlaw headscarves in public.
+Macron for his part said Le Pen was trying to mask an authoritarian "extreme right" platform that stigmatises Muslims with her plan to outlaw headscarves in public.

 Analysts say abstention rates could reach 25 to 30 percent, in particular among left-wing voters unhappy with Macron's pro-business agenda, not least his tax cuts for businesses and the highest earners.